 How to Use

-• Ceramides: These are fatty lipids that naturally occur in the skin and repair the barrier.
+- Ceramides: These are lipids naturally found in the skin that help strengthen and support the barrier’s natural function.

-• Squalane: A light, non-greasy oil that mimics your skin’s natural sebum.
+- Squalane: A lightweight oil that mimics the skin’s natural sebum, moisturizing without heaviness.

 A good moisturizer acts like a seal that traps nutrients in and keeps impurities out.
 Use it every morning and evening, and don’t forget your neck and décolleté.